mvcds/my-library/carreer/product-ownership/dangerous-animals/Really Here in Name Only.md

 aliases: [Rhino]
 ---

-The Rhino is just there to collect a paycheck without contributing much to the team.
+The Rhino is just there to collect a paycheck without contributing much to the [[team]].

 They might not be actively impeding your decision-making but they're not helping much either.